Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 “It’s worth saying that our Keto certification is probably the most important, at least currently,” he states.
 “Keto is off-the-charts in terms of popularity.
 We specifically designed our product to have no sugar added to it as a way to make our product available to people on Keto.
 Because of its popularity, we wanted our products to be Keto friendly for anybody and to take advantage of that trend.”

-“I think it´s evident that Keto is bigger and more popular that Paleo, Whole30 and other diets.
+“I think it´s evident that Keto is bigger and more popular than Paleo, Whole30 and other diets.
 There´s just so much more customers in the Keto niche, and the demographic is just huge.
 We get younger people and high school people getting into Keto, but grandparents as well,” he adds.

 “Amazon is one of the biggest retailers where these types of certifications can come in handy,” Maldonado says.
 “With Amazon Fresh (grocery delivery and pickup service in select cities), you know that they have loads of data on leading food trends, and they’re looking of specific types of products that cater to consumer trends in the food market.
 They also know that Keto far surpasses both Paleo and Whole30.
 Because of that Keto certification is prime time for brands, because obviously Amazon is a big business.”

-Thrive Market, where Chomps´ 100% grass-fed beef jerky products make up close to 50% of the meat snack market, actually takes it a step further where you can search on their platform for products that have different certifications such as Paleo or Keto.
+Thrive Market, where Chomps´ 100% grass-fed beef jerky products make up close to 50% of the meat snack market, takes it a step further where you can search on their platform for products with different certifications such as Paleo or Keto.
 This increasingly common practice amongst major retailers who have online platforms (obviously growing due to COVID-19) makes it easier for consumers to find what they’re looking for in terms of specific diets.
 This is also opens another channel for brands with specific certifications to get their products in front of their target consumer audience.

 While some people might continue to identify Paleo, Keto, or Whole30 certified products as “niche” products that can only thrive in certain health food circles, Maldonado begs to differ.